 COMPUTER SCIENCE (30424)

-Starting from 2018/2019 academic year the Computer science course is intended for students enrolled in CLEAM, CLEF, CLEACC, BESS, BIEM, BIEF and BIG programs, it is worth 6 credits and it is taught in the second semester of the first year of the program.
+The Computer science course is intended for students enrolled in CLEAM, CLEF, CLEACC, BESS, BIEM, BIEF and BIG programs, it is worth 6 credits and it is taught in the second semester of the first year of the program.

 The objective is to provide students with new skills they can immediately use in their studies and that are fundamental to enter the job market: to structure, process, analyze data and effectively communicate information in order to solve managerial problems and support decision-making processes.